pubnub/pubnub-api/javascript/README.md

 # YOU MUST HAVE A PUBNUB ACCOUNT TO USE THE API.
 http://www.pubnub.com/account

-## TESTLING
+## TESTLING - (OPTIONAL)
 PubNub JavaScript API for Web Browsers uses Testling Cloud Service for QA and Deployment. http://www.testling.com/

 You need this to run './test.sh' unit test.
+This is completely optional, however we love Testling.

 ## PubNub 3.1 Real-time Cloud Push API - JAVASCRIPT
 http://www.pubnub.com - PubNub Real-time Push Service in the Cloud.